 An interesting feature of aligned near-zero initialization is that in this case, the gradient flow empirically exhibits a peculiar dynamics.
 It starts near a saddle point (the origin), stays there for a while, then escapes it until it gets stuck near another saddle point, where the process repeats.
 The training process ends when the gradient flow arrives at a minimum instead of a saddle.
 Each saddle corresponds to learning a finite number of strongest principal components of the data.
 Hence, the data are learned sequentially.
 This regime is coined \emph{saddle-to-saddle} and is studied in a number of works, including \cite{li2020towards,jacot2021saddle}.

-Since we consider only identity targets, all our principal components have equal strength, and are learned the same time.
-Therefore the only saddle we encounter during the optimization process is that in the origin.
-However, we claim that our analysis generalizes easily to a number of other targets, including $F^0_{i_1,\ldots,i_\nu} = \delta_{i_1 = \ldots = i_\nu = 1}$, which corresponds to a tensor with a single "one" on a diagonal with all the rest entries being zeros, and a mix of the latter and the identity target: $F = F^I + \alpha F^0$ for some $\alpha > 0$ possibly depending on $p$ and $H$.
+Since we consider only identity targets, all our principal components have equal strength, and are learned at the same time.
+Therefore the only saddle we encounter during the optimization process is the one in the origin.
+However, we claim that our analysis generalizes easily to a number of other targets, including $F^0_{i_1,\ldots,i_\nu} = \delta_{i_1 = \ldots = i_\nu = 1}$, which corresponds to a tensor with a single ``one'' on a diagonal with all the remaining entries being zero, and a mix of the latter and the identity target: $F = F^I + \alpha F^0$ for some $\alpha > 0$ possibly depending on $p$ and $H$.
 In the latter case, the target has two distinct eigenvalues: 1 and $1 + \alpha$.
 Here, we expect to observe a non-trivial saddle-to-saddle dynamics, for which the strong component is learned first (it corresponds to the first non-trivial saddle in the weight evolution), while the rest are learned afterwards.